-Digital Humanities at Michigan State University is proud to continue its symposium series on Global DH into its second year.
-Digital humanities scholarship continues to be driven by work at the intersections of of a range of distinct disciplines and an ethical commitment to preserve and broaden access to cultural materials.
-The most engaged global DH scholarship, that which MSU champions, values digital tools that enhance the capacity of scholarly critique to reflect a broad range of literary, historical, new media, and cultural positions, and diverse ways of valuing cultural production and knowledge work.
+Digital Humanities at Michigan State University is proud to continue its Global DH Symposium into its seventh year, and its third year as an entirely virtual event.
+Digital humanities scholarship continues to be driven by work at the intersections of a range of distinct disciplines and an ethical commitment to preserve and broaden access to cultural materials.